MLBZ521/Pwsh-JamfClassicAPI/README.md

 ## Functionality ##

 Functionality wise, the module is useable.
-While the initial resource endpoints that are added to the PwshJamf Class, are likely ones that I use more often, eventually, there will likely be resource endpoints that I haven't tested as I don't use them on a regular basis, or at all.
+While the initial resource endpoints that are added to the PwshJamf Class are likely ones that I'm using in production scripts, eventually, there will likely be resource endpoints that I haven't tested as I don't use them on a regular basis, or at all.
 But for the most part, majority of the logic behind the code is quite similar, so most should work as intended.

 The following items have been tested:
+  * PwshJamf Class
+    * Most endpoints have been tested to some degree, but I still recommend testing before running in production
   * Invoke-JamfClassicAPI
     * Resource Parameter "auto completes" as desired
+    * Methods
-    * GET Method
+      * GET
+      * DELETE
+      * PUSH
+      * PUT
     * Headers
       * json
       * xml